 The high standard of care we provide at St. Joseph’s Health Centre Guelph (SJHCG) is the result of a team effort.
 A crucial element of that care is the contribution made by our committed volunteers.
-At SJHCG, we have more than 300 volunteers who generously give their time to support our mission of delivering compassionate, person-centred care through discovery, innovation, and partnerships.
+At SJHCG our volunteers generously give their time to support our mission of delivering compassionate, person-centred care through discovery, innovation, and partnerships.

 Our Volunteer Services Department is dedicated to encouraging volunteer participation.